vijay-ss/spotify-recommender/README.md

 ![](images/frequency.png)

+## Feature Engineering

+As we can see below, the ratio of favourite tracks to non-favourite tracks is heavily imbalanced, so I opted oversample the minority class to provide more balance.
+This will prevent the ML model from predicting most songs as the majority class (i.e. non-favourite)

+- Non-Favourite: 232,670 songs
+- Favourite: 55

 ## Model Building
 In order to find the most accurate method of predicting future songs, I compared 3 ML models for classification:
 - Logistic Regression
 - Decision Tree
 - Random Forest

+## Results
+Based on the results below, it was concluded that the Random Forest provides the most accurate predictions.

+- Logistic Regression F1 Score: 80.55%
+- Decision Tree F1 Score: 99.74%
+- Random Forest F1 Score: 99.94%

+## Conclusion

+On an anecdotal note, the model seems to be relatively accurate, as the top predictions are weighted into genres which I typically listen to (Rap, Hip-Hop, Dance).
+However there are a few genres which seem questionable such as Children's Music, Country and Folk.
+Perhaps the song features from thos particular songs match those from the training data.
+The only way to find out is to give the tracks a listen!

+Update: It turns out Linkin Park is classified as Children's Music :P